 Big Fish, Small Pond

-In small towns all over America, there's one salon that raises the bar for everyone else.
-Little Egg Harbor, NJ, (population 15,945) has Splashes Beautique Salon & Day Spa.
+In every small town across America, there's at least one salon that raises the bar for everyone else.
+Salamanca, NY, (population 6,097) has Rapunzel's Salon.